Dr. Khavari only sees U.S. veteran patients at the VA Palo Alto Healthcare System

-Our experimental focus is on the mammalian setting, including mouse genetics, human genetics and new human tissue platforms.
+Our experimental focus is on the mammalian setting, including mouse genetics, human genetics, single cell studies, and new human tissue platforms.
 The latter encompass human skin regenerated on immune deficient mice as well as organotypic constructs with epithelial and stromal cells embedded within architecturally faithful mesenchyma in vitro.
 These new models, which we term Multi-Functional Human Tissue Genetics, allow up to 10 alleles or more to be altered simultaneously, permitting genetic experiments with an unprecedented degree of rapidity and complexity.

 Stem cell biology and differentiation